paul-distefano/graphrag-toolkit/docs/querying-the-graph.md

 Gets top_k statements based on the number of matches to max_keywords keywords and synonyms extracted from the query.
 Statements with more keyword matches rank higher in the results.

-top_k Number of statements to include in the results ma_keywords The maximum numb erof keywords to extract from the query
+top_k Number of statements to include in the results max_keywords The maximum number of keywords to extract from the query

 SemanticBeamGraphSearch